Bayesian Geostatistics Using Predictive Stacking: Implementation of stacking algorithms

-For stacking of predictive densities, we compute the log point-wise predictive density, ($lp_{(\phi, \nu, \delta^2)}(s)$), of $y(s)$ at location $s$ for locations in each fold for all candidate models to find the stacking weights.
-The closed form of the log point-wise predictive density is derived in Section~\ref{app: lppd} of the Appendix.
-We also devise a Monte Carlo algorithm for stacking of predictive densities, which is expounded in Section~\ref{app: MC_stacking_alg} of the Appendix.
-Solving the weights for stacking of means is a quadratic programming problem.
-We use the \textit{solve.QP()} function offered by the \textit{quadprog} package in the \texttt{R} statistical computing environment and the solver \textit{Mosek} to solve the weights in our \texttt{R} and Julia implementations, respectively.
-The stacking weights for stacking of predictive densities are calculated by \textit{Mosek} in both our R and Julia implementations.
+We obtain the stacking weights for predictive densities by evaluating the log point-wise predictive density, ($lp_{(\phi, \nu, \delta^2)}(s)$), of $y(s)$ for all locations in each fold for all candidate models.
+The log point-wise predictive density is derived explicitly in Section~\ref{app: lppd}, while Section~\ref{app: MC_stacking_alg} devises a Monte Carlo algorithm for stacking of predictive densities.
+The stacking weights for predictive densities are calculated using \textit{Mosek} in \texttt{R} and \textit{Ipopt} in \texttt{Julia}, both employing interior-point methods for optimization problems with logarithmic objectives and linear constraints.} Algorithm~\ref{code: w_stacking_pds} summarizes the procedure with further details provided in Section~\ref{app: pseudo_code}.